auth0/docs/articles/mfa/concepts/overview-mfa.md

 ---
 # Multi-factor Authentication in Auth0

-Multi-factor Authentication (MFA) provides a method to verify a user's identity by requiring them to provide more than one piece of identifying information.
-This ensures that only valid users can access their accounts even if they use a username and password that may have been compromised from a different application.

-The type of information required from the user is typically two or more of the following:

-* **Knowledge**: Something the user **knows** (such as a password)
-* **Possession**: Something the user **has** (such as a mobile device)
-* **Inheritance**: Something the user **is** (such as a fingerprint or retina scan)
+## Authentication factors

+Use any of the dozens of MFA solutions that exist today including SMS text, email, biometric, password-less and more, and be ready to add any new ones easily as they become available or necessary.
+Auth0 provides support for all MFA service providers through powerful authentication flow Rules.

 ::: note
 It's common for customer facing applications to provide users with an option for adding a second factor rather than _forcing_ them to use a second factor.
 :::

-## Authentication factors

-Use any of the dozens of MFA solutions that exist today including SMS text, email, biometric, password-less and more, and be ready to add any new ones easily as they become available or necessary.
-Auth0 provides support for all MFA service providers through powerful authentication flow Rules.

 Here are some of the primary factors Auth0 recommends: